ClickCease Spring Tree Care: Top 5 SF Tips - Arborist Now

 Mulching

-Mulching is a vital step in spring tree preparation, providing numerous benefits for tree health and vitality.
+Mulching is a vital step in spring tree preparation, providing numerous benefits for tree health.
 A layer of mulch around the base of your trees helps retain moisture, suppress weed growth, and protect the soil from temperature fluctuations.
 Proper mulching techniques not only enhance the aesthetics of your landscape but also support the long-term health of your trees.

 Benefits of Mulching